 On what kind of submissions she’s looking for:“Literature contains more intimacy than life,” Lorrie Moore said.
 I’m looking for stories and essays that draw the reader into an intimate relationship with a voice, a consciousness—that give us characters who feel particular and alive.
 I want to laugh, and cry, and marvel at how the writer has managed to capture truths big and small.

-Aaron J. Stone is a PhD candidate in English Language and Literature at the University of Michigan.
-Their primary research interests span queer and trans studies, modernist studies, and narrative theory.
-Stone’s dissertation project, Desires for Form, explores the social crisis of form that nascent queer communities faced in early twentieth-century America as queer people tried to imagine what shapes their lives might take.
+Aaron J. Stone (they/them) is an Affiliated Scholar in the English Department at Lafayette College; they received their PhD in English Language and Literature with a Graduate Certificate in LGBTQ Studies from the University of Michigan.
+Aaron’s primary research interests span queer and trans studies, modernist studies, and narrative theory.
+Their book project, Desires for Form, explores the social crisis of form that nascent queer communities faced in early twentieth-century America as queer people tried to imagine what shapes their lives might take.
 The project investigates how these subjects turned to narrative to work out their desires for form.
-Stone has also written a chapter for the edited collection The Cultural Impact of RuPaul’s Drag Race: Why Are We All Gagging?
+Aaron has also written a chapter for the edited collection The Cultural Impact of RuPaul’s Drag Race: Why Are We All Gagging?
 (Intellect Books, 2021).
-Their work on Charles Chesnutt and American sexology is forthcoming in GLQ.
+Their work on Charles Chesnutt and American sexology is forthcoming in GLQ: A Journal of Lesbian and Gay Studies.

 Elinam Agbo was born in Ghana and grew up in Kansas.
 She is a winner of the 2018 PEN/Dau Short Story Prize, two Hopwood Awards for Short Fiction and Nonfiction, and the Les River Fellowship for Young Novelists.
 Her work has received support from Aspen Words, the Clarion Foundation, and the Hurston/Wright Foundation, among others.
 A graduate of the 2019 Clarion UCSD Workshop, she holds a BA from the University of Chicago and an MFA from the Helen Zell Writers’ Program at the University of Michigan, where she co-founded MQR Mixtape, an online imprint of Michigan Quarterly Review.
 Her writing has appeared in The Bare Life Review, American Short Fiction, Nimrod, PEN America Best Debut Short Stories 2018, and elsewhere.
 She is currently the 2021-2023 Kenyon Review Fellow in Prose.